Steady Solutions to the Relativistic Boltzmann Equation in a Slab: Introduction

 Here the norms $\|\cdot\|$ and $\|\cdot\|_{-1}$ will be defined in Section~\ref{sec.norm}.
-These assumptions ensure a uniform coercivity of the collision frequency near the boundary and play a crucial role in the construction of steady solutions.
+These assumptions and an additional preliminary lemma (Lemma \ref{lemma m}) will ensure a uniform coercivity of the collision frequency near the boundary and play a crucial role in the construction of steady solutions.

-Formally, the relativistic Boltzmann collision operator \(Q(f,f)\) satisfies the conservation identities
+Formally, the relativistic Boltzmann collision operator $Q(f,f)$ satisfies the conservation identities

-These identities correspond to the conservation of mass, momentum, and energy, and lead to the following compatibility conditions on the inflow boundary data prescribed at \(x_1=0\) and \(x_1=1\):
+These identities correspond to the conservation of mass, momentum, and energy, and lead to the following compatibility conditions on the inflow boundary data prescribed at $x_1=0$ and $x_1=1$: